 Students may be granted a waiver of world language requirement with credit based on the following:

 In order to waive the language requirement, students who are proficient in the language will take the STAMP test.
 For languages that are not offered by STAMP, students will be required to take ACTFL Oral Proficiency Interview and Written Production test and pass it at the required proficiency levels for that language.Advanced Placement (AP) exam (a score of 4 grants a 3 credit waiver; a score of 5 grants a 6 credit waiver).CLEP exam.

 Students who are native speakers of a language other than English may be granted a waiver of world language requirement with credit based on one of the following documents:

 High school diploma or its equivalent from the student's native language country, not an American high school.ACTFL Oral Proficiency Interview (OPI) and Written Production Test (WPT) passed at Intermediate Mid level.
 To register for these tests, you may contact www.languagetesting.com Please, realize that this exam costs additional money and requires a proctor.STAMP test scoring at Intermediate Mid Level in all skills.
 To take the STAMP test, you need to purchase it at the bookstore and then sign up to take it at the Open Lab in EN B131.

-For more information see the SCSU Placement Homepage or contact Dr. Schmitt.
+For more information, visit Academic Placement or contact Dr. Schmitt.